• Skip to main content

 • Carefully place shortbread in the air fryer basket and cook at 140 degrees celsius for 30 minutes.

-• Allow to cool completely in the basket before removing the shortbread in one piece and then cutting in squares with a sharp knife.
+• Allow to cool completely in the basket before removing the shortbread in one piece.
+You should then be able to easily cut into slices along the lines you created before baking.

 Nutrition